sbutcher/docs/docs/pythoncontainers.md

 ## Summary

-Comparing the results for task A and B, we see that with like-for-like python installations, using a container does not affect performance.
+Comparing the results for task A and B, we see that with like-for-like python installations, using a container does not signicantly affect performance.
 In fact, the python container was sometimes a few seconds faster.
 This value is the total wallclock time reported by the job scheduler, and includes the time taken to load the container file.

 The SCL python runs consistently slower than the compiled python on all nodes types, suggesting that, although convenient, may not be suitable for HPC environments.